- Advancement of the Professions Committee

-4.43 The HSE advise that employers must appoint a ‘competent person’ to help them meet their health and safety duties (see http://www.hse.gov.uk/competence/what-is-competence.htm.)
+4.53 The HSE advise that employers must appoint a ‘competent person’ to help them meet their health and safety duties (see Health and Safety Executive web page on 'What is competence?'.)
 A competent person is someone who has the necessary skills, experience and knowledge to manage health and safety.
 Even senior and experienced veterinary surgeons should consider whether they are suitably competent in respect of health and safety and the performance of risk assessments.

-4.48 Veterinary surgeons should be aware of the need to report certain incidents and dangerous occurrences to the relevant enforcing authority.
-See http://www.hse.gov.uk/riddor/dangerous-occurences.htm
+4.58 Veterinary surgeons should be aware of the need to report certain incidents and dangerous occurrences to the relevant enforcing authority.
+See Health and Safety Executive web page on 'Dangerous occurrences'

-4.49 Further detailed information on the safe handling of cytotoxic drugs can be found on the HSE website, including links to additional sources of information - http://www.hse.gov.uk/healthservices/safe-use-cytotoxic-drugs.htm
+4.59 Further detailed information on the safe handling of cytotoxic drugs can be found on the HSE website, including links to additional sources of information - Health and Safety Executive web page on 'Safe handling of cytotoxic drugs in the workplace'

-Reporting suspected adverse events following use of veterinary medicines
+Reporting adverse events (including suspected adverse reactions) following use of veterinary medicines

 Reporting prescription misuse

-4.51 Suspected prescription misuse (which could include an alteration to an existing prescription or prescription fraud) can be reported to the Veterinary Medicines Directorate (VMD) via its dedicated prescriptions misuse page.
+4.64 Suspected prescription misuse (which could include an alteration to an existing prescription or prescription fraud) can be reported to the Veterinary Medicines Directorate (VMD) via its dedicated prescriptions misuse page.
 Making such a report will, in most cases, require a veterinary surgeon to release confidential information about their client to the VMD.
 The RCVS considers that reporting cases of prescription misuse is in the public interest and in most cases a report to the VMD will be a justified breach of client confidentiality.
+In addition, it is considered that such a report would be within the scope of the GDPR as this allows personal data to be processed where it is necessary for the purposes of a legitimate interest, and in most cases it seems unlikely that this would be overridden by the interests or fundamental rights and freedoms of the relevant individual.
+However this should be considered in each case.
 For advice on client confidentiality on a case by case basis please contact the RCVS Professional Conduct Department on 020 7202 0789.